Azure/RGCOPY/rgcopy-docu.md

 2. **Remotely running PowerShell scripts** inside a Windows VM<BR>They can either be stored locally (on your PC) or remotely (on the VM that is running the script).<BR>These scripts **must** contain a simple `param` statement (no data type or parameter options).<BR>Parameters of type array are converted to string.
 See example script `exampleStartAnalysis.ps1`
 3. **Remotely running Shell scripts** inside a LINUX VM<BR>These scripts can either be stored locally (on your PC) or remotely (on the VM that is running the script).<BR>Parameters of type array are converted to string.
 See example script `exampleStartAnalysis.sh`

-> For remotely running scripts, RGCOPY connects to the Azure Agent that is running inside the VM.
-Make sure that you have installed a **recent version of the Azure Agent**.
-See also https://docs.microsoft.com/en-US/troubleshoot/azure/virtual-machines/support-extensions-agent-version.

 RGCOPY passes the following parameters to the scripts:
 1. All supplied RGCOPY parameters.
 2. Some of the optional RGCOPY parameters, even when not supplied.
 For example `targetSub`.